As Biden visits Asia, China launches South China Sea drills | Law-Order

 China is holding military exercises in the disputed South China Sea coinciding with U.S. President Joe Biden's visits to South Korea and Japan that are largely focused on countering the perceived threat from Beijing.

-The Maritime Safety Administration office in the southern island province of Hainan said the drills began Thursday and would continue through Monday.
+China's Maritime Safety Administration office in the southern island province of Hainan said the drills began Thursday and will continue through Monday.

-It said other crafts would be prohibited from entering the area but gave no further details.
+It said other aircraft and vessels will be prohibited from entering the area but gave no further details.
 China claims the South China Sea virtually in its entirety and the crucial waterway has become a potential flashpoint for conflict in Asia.

 The four nations share concerns over China's growing regional assertiveness and increasingly capable armed forces.

-China views the grouping as a part of a U.S.-led push to impede its economic and political rise and frustrate its attempts to intimidate self-governing Taiwan into accepting its demand to accept Beijing's rule.
+China views the grouping as a part of a U.S.-led push to impede its economic and political rise and frustrate its attempts to intimidate self-governing Taiwan into accepting its demand to unify with the mainland.

 On Wednesday, Chinese Foreign Minister Wang Yi criticized what he called negative moves by Washington and Tokyo against Beijing during a video call with Japanese Foreign Minister Yoshimasa Hayashi.